DustinPoon/SentimentalAnaylsis/README.md

 Groups of 3

-Basic Sentimental Analysis using python web scraping using python
+Basic Sentimental Analysis and web scraping using Python